-Broadway Chapter is a 5-story wood-framed multifamily housing complex in Fort Worth, Texas.
-Located on two acres at the corner of Hemphill Street and West Broadway Avenue, this project offers a mix of studio, one- and two-bedroom apartments, including 15 one-bedroom lofts boasting 20-foot ceilings, and 4,500 square feet of indoor amenity space that includes a library, a state-of-the-art fitness center with Peloton bicycles and a yoga area, and a resident lounge with coffee bar.
-The design of the library was supported by philanthropist and interior designer, Shanna Khan.
+Broadway Chapter is a 5-story wood-framed multifamily housing complex in Fort Worth, Texas, located on two acres at the corner of Hemphill Street and West Broadway Avenue.
+Design specialist and executive Shanna Noelle Khan worked with Lamar Johnson Collaborative (LJC), to create a mix of studio, one- and two-bedroom apartments, including 15 one-bedroom lofts boasting 20-foot ceilings.
+Indoor amenities include a state-of-the-art fitness center with Peloton bicycles and a yoga area, a resident lounge with a coffee bar, and a lush library space.
+Ms. Khan applied purposeful, value-conscious interior design services to diverse elements of the layout, fit, finish, components, and materials to enhance the project’s rooms and common spaces and acted as a principal equity investor.
 Outdoor recreational amenities include a landscaped courtyard and sun deck with an infinity-edged swimming pool, in-pool loungers, grilling stations, dining areas, fire pit and terrace seating.

 Broadway Chapter, located at 401 Hemphill Street, is ideally positioned in Fort Worth’s Near Southside district, a mixed-use, walkable urban neighborhood located less than one mile from the city’s downtown.
 The Near Southside serves as Fort Worth’s design district, boasting more than 70 creative firms, and the city’s medical district where the area’s largest hospitals are located including Cook Children’s Medical Center, Baylor Scott & White All Saints Medical Center, Texas Health Harris Methodist Fort Worth and John Peter Smith Hospital.
 Near Southside residents also enjoy some of the city’s most celebrated restaurants, along with a vibrant arts and cultural scene as recently acknowledged by the Texas Commission on the Arts when the area was awarded the prestigious cultural district status in 2020.